Help me with a survey?

 This is a good time to call your A/C maintenance folks and have them do a check-up on your units.
 Check for loose or worn belts and other problems.
 If you've added more equipment since last summer your unit may now be underpowered.
 Remember that if your computers consume 50Kw of power, your A/C units should be using about the same (or more) to cool those computers.
 That's the laws physics speaking, I didn't invent that rule.
 The energy it takes to create heat equals the energy required to remove that much heat.

 Why do A/C units often fail on a 3-day weekend?
 During the week the office building has its own A/C. The computer room's A/C only has to remove the heat generated by the equipment in the room.
-On the weekends the build's A/C is powered off and now the 6 sides (4 walls, floor and ceiling) of the computer room are getting hot.
+On the weekends the building's A/C is powered off and now the 6 sides (4 walls, floor and ceiling) of the computer room are getting hot.
 Heat seeps in.
 Now the computer room's A/C unit has more work to do.

 Having cooling emergency?
 Cooling units can be rented on an emergency basis to help you through a failed cooling unit, or to supplement a cooling unit that is underpowered.
 There are many companies looking to help you out with a rental unit.